guillaumecherel/monapmc/README.md

 Fig L2 vs time K V

-:   A 2x2 grid of plots for each algorithm.
-On the left column K=4, on the
+:   A 2x3 grid of plots for each algorithm.
+On the top row parallelism
-    right K=100.
-On the top row V = low, on the bottom V = high.
+    is low (K=4), on the bottom row it is high (K=100).
+On the leftmost column, model run time is fixed, on the middle column it varies (V=10) and is independant from the model parameter value and on the rightmost column it also varies (V=10) and is biased.

-These figures illustrate that MonAPMC has an advantage over APMC when both are high and the model runtime is independant from the model parameter values.
+These figures illustrate that MonAPMC has an advantage over APMC when parallelism is high and the model run time variable (left and middle columns in Fig L2 vs time K V).

 At the core of MonAPMC's design is that we don't have to wait for the longer simulations to finish before going on with the algorithm.
 This is likely to introdue a bias in the posterior sample where the faster simulations will be more represented.
 We check for this bias by plotting a histogram of the posterior sample with the toy model where the higher values of theta lead to a higher simulation time.